lightninglabs/chantools/doc/chantools_closepoolaccount.md

       --publish                  publish sweep TX to the chain API instead of just printing the TX --rootkey string           BIP32 HD root key of the wallet to use for deriving keys; leave empty to prompt for lnd 24 word aezeed
       --sweepaddr string         address to recover the funds to; specify 'fromseed' to derive a new address from the seed automatically
+      --walletdb string          read the seed/master root key to use fro deriving keys from an lnd wallet.db file instead of asking for a seed or providing the --rootkey flag
 ```

 ### Options inherited from parent commands